-Trying new things and making changes on farm can be challenging, so when the going gets tough, stick with it and push through.
-Successful people know that they do not always get it right and they accept failure as a part of learning.
+Trying new things and making changes on-farm can be challenging, so when the going gets tough, stick with your plan and keep assessing your progress against your goals and aims.
+Successful people know that they do not always get it right and that adjustments need to be made along the way.
+They accept that it's all part of learning.